Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 - 77% of enterprises have at least one application or a portion of it in the cloud.

-- Enterprises use 1,427 distinct cloud services on average.
+- Enterprises use 1,427 different cloud services on average.

 - 60% of organizations use cloud technology to store confidential data.

-Now that we know some necessary cloud computing facts and figures, let’s get into the nitty-gritty.
+Now that we know some necessary cloud computing facts and figures, let’s down to the facts.

 First things first: